 The concept of a straight horizon is unconditionally imprinted in our brains so even a slight deviation from that straight line evokes a rejection in our minds.
-It simply refuses to accept it (read Learning Composition in Photography – Practical Guide to learn more).
+It simply refuses to accept it (read How to Keep the Horizon Straight in Your Photos to learn more).

 If you didn’t manage to get your horizon straight with the camera, don’t worry.
 It only takes five seconds to fix it in Lightroom.

 02. Make the Focal Point Easy to Recognize

 By identifying the focal point of the composition and making it a prominent element of the image helps us tell a story and evoke interest and curiosity from viewers.

 The focal point can be anything—a beach chair, a bird, a sail boat or a family member.

 Not every beach photograph requires a prominent focal point.
 In many cases, finding a foreground interest in your composition is enough to add realistic depth to a scene in a flat, visual representation—a photo.
 The foreground elements become a conduit between the viewer and the background.